KubeHound works in 3 steps:

 - Write the results to a local graph database (JanusGraph)

-After the initial ingestion is done, you use a compatible client (such as gdotv) to visualize and query attack paths in your cluster.
+After the initial ingestion is done, you use a compatible client or the provided Jupyter Notebook to visualize and query attack paths in your cluster.

 Under the hood, KubeHound leverages a caching and persistence layer (Redis and MongoDB) while computing attack paths.
 As an end user, this is mostly transparent to you.